Young Woman Applying Skincare Treatment As Part Of Her Routine

 Why Skincare Matters (Especially as a Teen)

-During your teenage years, your body goes through huge changes.
-Hormones can increase oil production, trigger breakouts, and make your skin more sensitive than usual.
-At the same time, habits like late nights, stress, school pressure, sports, makeup, or touching your face more often can all affect your skin.
+During your teenage years, your skin goes through natural but significant changes.
+Hormones increase oil production, pores become more active, and breakouts can become more common.
+At the same time, everyday habits—like sleep, stress, school routines, sports, and even how often you touch your face—can all affect how your skin behaves.

-• Help keep your skin clean and balanced
+• Keep your skin clean and balanced by removing buildup and supporting your skin barrier

-• Build confidence and healthy habits you’ll use for life
+• Build confidence and healthy habits that last beyond your teen years

 Understanding Your Skin Type